RaphaelPour/silo/README.md

 # Silo

 Key-Value Store to easily add persistence to your application.
+Silo offers various layers that can be stacked onto another.

+Available layers:

+- `Direct`: stores key-value pairs in-memory
+- `File`: stores key-value pairs as json in a file + in-memory read cache
+- `Log`: logs any operation to file
+- `Lock`: mutex over all operations to prevent concurrent read/write

 ## Example